tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/gnome.md

 :::::

 :::::details Quick append & shortcut cheatsheet (all)

 Use the following to append all keyboard shortcuts covered in this section.
 Keep in mind that some shortcuts would not be valid as you may need to install dependencies.
+Finish reading this section to learn more.

 :::caution Quick append will erase ALL shortcuts you've appended in the custom section!
 :::